GrinonBarrett/Taksidos/Core Rules/1=Adventuring Rules/Falling and Knockback.md

 ## FALLING
 If a creature falls from a particular distance, they will likely receive some amount of damage in the form of force, crushing, or unlisted attacks (narrator's choice).
 If a creature lands on a particular type of object, the damage can be adjusted accordingly (a spike dealing piercing or blade cutting).

 For the sake of simplicity, we’ll say all creatures are affected the same way by forces such as drag.
-Creatures fall roughly at a rate of 15 yards per round.
+Creatures fall roughly at a rate of 15 yards per round (or 3.75 yards per phase).
 Creatures with a flying speed may reduce this speed by an amount equal to their flying speed.
 Levitating creatures are, of course, able to stop.
 The severity of what is inflicted to a creature will depend on the distance traveled:
 2-3 yards = 1 club attack
 3-5 yards = 1 attack with a +1 bonus
 6-9 yards = 1 attack with a +2 bonus